Estimate Time6 min

 7. Over 70½?
 Consider a qualified charitable distribution (QCD) from an IRA

 QCDs may be particularly appealing if you have few other itemized deductions or if you are already close to your charitable deduction limitations.
 Because the tax-free QCD is never reported as income or as a deduction, it is not counted against the charitable limits and does not require itemization to be effective.
-Generally, people who itemize can donate up to 30% of their adjusted gross income (AGI) in appreciated assets held longer than one year, and up to 60% of AGI in cash and property.3
+Generally, people who itemize can donate up to 30% of their adjusted gross income (AGI) in appreciated assets held longer than one year, and up to 60% of AGI in cash and property.2

 So if you are subject to an RMD, don’t need the funds, and would face increased income tax liabilities if you took the entire RMD, a QCD can yield both a good tax and philanthropic result.

 The Secure Act 2.0 allows for a one-time QCD election of up to $53,000 per individual in 2024 to fund a split-interest entity, including a Charitable Remainder Trust, Charitable Remainder Annuity Trust, or Charitable Gift Annuity.
+This amount increases to $54,000 in 2025.

 8. Check employer benefits to maximize charitable contributions